 In the meantime, here are some simple rules from organizational practitioners De Toni and De Zan to keep in mind for managing high levels of complexity from the external environment, internally, after you have diagnosed the nature of the external complexity—as we discuss throughout in this chapter: first, assemble “…a set of self-managing teams or autonomous business units,[known as modularized units] with an entrepreneurial responsibility to the larger organization.”
 These focused self-organizing teams use creative methods to deal with the diversity to the advantage of the organization.
 A second method when facing high external environmental complexity when you want to gain value from it is to find and develop “…simple rules to drive out creativity and innovation … to keep the infrastructure and processes simple, while permitting complex outputs and behaviours.”
 An example offered is found in the rules of the Legos company: “(1) does the proposed product have the Lego look?
 (2) Will children learn while having fun?
 (3) Will parents approve?
 (4) Does the product maintain high quality standards?
 (5) Does it stimulate creativity?”19

-A third strategy for dealing with external complexity involves companies’ building on their own capabilities manage too much complexity, which otherwise lead to chaos.
+A third strategy for dealing with external complexity involves companies’ building on their own capabilities.
+If companies attempt to manage too much complexity it would lead to chaos.
+Some strategies to combat external complexity and improve a company’s capabilities include: (1) creating open networks internal and outside the organization to promote cooperation and integration, and (2) to develop and advance their brand and reputation.
 Some of those strategies include creating open networks internal and outside the organization to promote cooperation and integration and to develop brand and reputation.
 Also, sharing “…values, vision, strategy, organizational processes and knowledge, through the development of trust and incorporation and promotion of leaders at all levels” can help internal teams exploit external complexity to the organization’s advantage.
 Keep these ideas in mind as you read through the chapter and think about how leaders, managers, employees, and you can learn to read external environmental clues that organizations can use to creatively and proactively use organizational resources to be more competitive, effective, and successful.

 - What factors within the economic environment affect businesses?